loveencounterflow/intertype/README-declare.md

     ]
   ```

-* It is preferrable that each individual test gets a name (which will later surface in eror messages when a
+* It is preferrable that each individual test get a name (which will later surface in eror messages when a
   validation is not satisfied):

   ```coffee